bnmnetp/pythonds/docs/HOWTO-DEV.md

 1. Setup the virtual environment

-    There are no external dependencies in the code, but the package uses pytest for testing and pylint for linting.
+    There are no external dependencies in the code, but the package uses *pytest* for testing, *flake8* for linting, and *black* for formatting.

     `make init`

     or

-    `pipenv install`

-    `pipenv shell`
+    `python3 -m venv .venv`

+    `source .venv/bin/activate`

+    `python3 -m pip install -r requirements-dev.txt`

 # Testing

-This project uses pytest framework.
+This project uses *pytest* framework.
 In order to use pytest, you must have a basic knowledge of Python and command line interface.

 ## Getting pytest

-pytest is installed when you install and activate the virtual environment.
+pytest is installed when you activate the virtual environment and install dependencies.
 You can also install it using `pip`.

-`python -m pip install -U pytest`
+`python3 -m pip install -U pytest`

 ## Using pytest